Violin

 Roland Baldini

 Solo and chamber violinist, teacher.
 Music studies in Vienna and Salzburg with E. Steinbauer and J. Geise (diploma with distinction), furthered under M. Rostal in Bern and F. Gulli in Siena.
 Has had concert tours in most European countries, also in Russia, North and South America, Asia and Africa.
 Masterclasses throughout Europe, Asia and the Americas.
 A visiting prof. of violin in Poland, Finland, Lithuania, USA and Thailand.
 From 1994 – 2012 prof. of violin at the Hochschule für Musik und Theater F. Mendelssohn Bartholdy , Leipzig, and since 2015 a visiting prof. of violin at the Academy of Music in Katowice, Poland.
-He sits on the jury at competitions incl. the J. S. Bach Competition in Leipzig.
+He sat on the jury at competitions incl. the J. S. Bach Competition in Leipzig.

 Michał Grabarczyk